 - 2.3.1 During construction, a programme of high quality, effective and sustained communications will include: - Information website Transport Scotland's project website will be updated to reflect construction and community liaison requirements.
-It will provide up to date information on the progress of the construction works, current areas affected by construction, mitigation in place to reduce adverse effects of construction, information regarding planned construction works. - Project briefings and site visits where reasonable, project briefings and site visits will be provided for groups arranging to visit the construction site.
+It will provide up to date information on the progress of the construction works, current areas affected by construction, mitigation in place to reduce adverse effects of construction, information regarding planned construction works.
+The Scottish Ministers will consider any views expressed regarding the content of the website to ensure it provides information which communities and residents find informative and valuable.
+The various plans referred to in this CoCP and monitoring records will be made available on the website. - Project briefings and site visits where reasonable, project briefings and site visits will be provided for groups arranging to visit the construction site.
 The contractor will contribute to and support project briefings and site vists.
 Transport Scotland's project website will provide details of the procedure for arranging project briefings and site visits. - Newsletter the project newsletter will be issued by Transport Scotland on a regular basis and will provide information regarding construction progress and planned construction works.
 The contractor will contribute to and support preparation of the project newsletter.
-The newsletter will include details of areas that will be affected by construction works; provide information regarding traffic management that will be in place affecting existing roads and footpaths; and will include details of the enquiries and complaints procedure to be implemented in accordance with the requirements below.
+The newsletter will include details of areas that will be affected by construction works; provide information regarding traffic management that will be in place affecting existing roads, cycle tracks and other paths; and will include details of the enquiries and complaints procedure to be implemented in accordance with the requirements below.
+The Scottish Ministers will consider any views expressed regarding the content of the newsletter to ensure it provides information which communities and residents find informative and valuable.
 The newsletter will be distributed to established mailing lists and published on the project website.
-In addition, the newsletter will be issued to local authorities, other statutory bodies, other relevant organisations referred to in this CoCP, the emergency services, community councils, other interested parties and local libraries. - Notification to local residents the contractor will take reasonable steps to notify occupiers of nearby properties two weeks in advance of the nature and anticipated duration of planned construction works that may affect them.
-The notification will also provide details of the enquiries and complaints procedure developed in accordance with the requirements below. - Enquiries and Complaints Procedure the contractor will establish a system for dealing with enquiries and complaints from the public.
+In addition, the newsletter will be issued to local authorities, other statutory bodies, other

+- relevant organisations referred to in this CoCP, the emergency services, community councils, other interested parties and local libraries. - Notification to local residents the contractor will take reasonable steps, including as a minimum direct correspondence and/or mail drops, together with information provided in local community centres, to notify occupiers of nearby properties a minimum of two weeks in advance of the nature and anticipated duration of planned construction works that may affect them.
+The notification will also provide details of the enquiries and complaints procedure developed in accordance with the requirements below.
+Information included in the notifications will include, as appropriate: - The location of the planned works. - The type of planned works which are anticipated to give rise to effects on adjacent residents. - The duration of the planned works and the periods within which works will be undertaken (i.e. whether during normal working hours, during the evening or overnight). - The anticpated effects of the planned works. - The measures to be implemented in line with the Environmental Statement and this CoCP to mitigate the impact of the planned works. - Enquiries and Complaints Procedure the contractor will establish a system for dealing with enquiries and complaints from the public.
 The procedure will include setting up dedicated freephone telephone hotline and fax numbers together with a dedicated email address and postal address for enquiries.
 The hotline will be staffed by personnel from the contractor's community liaison team 24 hours a day.
 The relevant contact numbers, email and postal addresses for the enquiries and complaints system will be displayed on signs around the construction site and will be published on the website and newsletters.
 Enquiries and complaints will be logged in a register and appropriate action will be taken in response to any complaints.
-The contractor will employ reasonable endeavours to contact complainants within 48 hours of their complaint to advise them of progress being made in addressing the complaint and then again following completion of any actions taken to resolve the complaint.
-The contractor will make appropriate information from the register available to local authorities upon request.